thenadz/document-gallery/README.txt

 To see a list of features planned for the future as well as to propose your own ideas for future Document Gallery development, take a look at our [issue tracker](https://github.com/thenadz/document-gallery/issues).

+= 4.1.5 =
+* **Bug Fix:** For a subset of the users upgrading from `4.0` to `4.1.x`, the thumbnail images will have been corrupted during the upgrade process.
+This release addresses the problem.

 = 4.1.1 & 4.1.2 & 4.1.3 & 4.1.4 =
 * **Bug Fix:** Resolves various errors reported following `4.1` release.